gitcoinco/easy-retro-pgf/README.md

 ## Supported Networks

 All networks EAS is deployed to are supported.
-If the network is not supported, you can follow EAS documentation to deploy the contracts in the network.
+If the network is not supported, you can follow the EAS documentation to deploy the contracts to the network.

 - https://docs.attest.sh/docs/quick--start/contracts